MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-2-1-capture-dumps-createdump.md

 _Applies to:_ &nbsp; .NET Core 2.1, .NET Core 3.1, .NET 5

-This article helps you analyze performance problems, and describes how to use createdump and procdump to capture .NET Core memory dump files manually in Linux.
+This article helps you analyze performance problems, and describes how to use createdump and ProcDump to capture .NET Core memory dump files manually in Linux.

 ## Prerequisites